-The Counseling Center offers short-term professional and self-help resources to MSU students of all ages and assists university faculty and staff in their work with students through consultation, outreach, and preventive education.
-Psychological support is provided to students in pursuit of academic and personal goals.
-Services include personal individual and group counseling, career counseling, testing, multicultural and diversity issues, substance abuse assessment, sexual assault crisis and safety education, and web-based <<www.counseling.msu.edu>> mental health education materials.
+The Counseling Center offers time limited counseling to MSU students who are in the pursuit of academic and personal goals.
+Programs include individual and group, personal or career counseling, testing, multicultural issues, substance abuse assessment and sexual assault crises and safety education.
+Any student registered for one or more credits is eligible for a consultation or assessment interview.
+As resources permit, additional services and/or referrals may be provided.
 The Center's Testing Office is one of the country's larger national test sites for both computer and paper-based graduate and professional school entrance exams (e.g., GRE, MCAT, TOEFL) and is the university's resource for all other standardized testing administration needs.
-Counseling Center offices are located in the Student Services Building (355-8270) and Olin Health Center (355-2310).
+Counseling Center offices are located in the Student Services Building (355-8270) and Olin Health Center (355-2310) or visit www.counseling.msu.edu.